 Most loans are based on need, as determined through the FAFSA form, while there are others available to all students.
 Loans, however, are a type of financial aid that do have to be repaid, usually within 10 years of graduation or exiting the college.
+Per Federal regulation, all loans borrowed by the student or parents of a dependent student who borrows a PLUS loan, will be submitted to the National Student Loan Data System (NSLDS) allowing accessibity by guaranty agencies, lenders, and schools determined to be authorized users of the data system.
 The following gives a brief description of each loan and its corresponding need requirements.

 DCC participates in the Federal Direct Loan Programs (Stafford and parent PLUS).
 For more information, see www.studentloans.gov.